WeilaScofield/CasEncryptor-CasDecryptor/README.md

 # Download Appliction
 You guys can download CasEncryptor and CasDecryptor for windows or linux.
 # License
-CsaEncryptor&CasDecryptor is released under the terms of tne Apache-2.0 license.
+CsaEncryptor-CasDecryptor is released under the terms of tne Apache-2.0 license.